Biggs Law Office A.P.C., will evaluate your case.

 One of the most complex aspects of a California medical malpractice case is calculating damages.
 There are caps, or limits, on the amount of compensation that a plaintiff can receive for certain categories of damages.
 For example, there is a $250,000 cap on non-economic damages in medical malpractice actions, which include forms of harm like pain and suffering and loss of enjoyment of life, as well as a spouse’s loss of consortium.
 Economic damages are not capped, however, which means that a victim can receive full compensation for any medical expenses that they needed to incur to address the results of the malpractice.
 They also can recover full compensation for any lost income or earning capacity caused by their injuries.Enlist a Tenacious Medical Malpractice Lawyer in the San Francisco Bay Area

 At Biggs Law Office A.P.C., your case will receive the personalized and compassionate attention as well as the energetic legal advocacy that it deserves.
 When it comes to fighting for you in the courtroom, San Francisco medical malpractice attorney Michael S. Biggs will do what it takes to protect your rights and advance your interests.
 He can sue negligent health care provider’s in state court and the Veterans Administration Hospital in federal court.
 Some negligence claims against health care providers such as those against Kaiser must be brought through arbitration.
 With offices located in San Francisco, and San Rafaelwe assist medical malpractice victims throughout San Francisco, Contra Costa, Alameda, Marin, Sonoma Napa and Solano Counties.
-Call us now at 415-789-5823 or contact us online to set up a no cost consultation.
+Call us now at 415-789-5823 or contact us online to set up a consultation.
 We also can assist people who need a nursing home negligence attorney or representation in other personal injury claims.